nobodyinperson/thunar-custom-actions/README.md

 - **finding big elements** in a folder
 - **creating symbolic links** to files
 - **showing checksums** (MD5,SHA1,SHA256) of files

-Everything with a beautiful **progress bar** realized with `zenity`.
-Of course, I tried to make everything work regardless of ugly characters (e.g. whitespace) in the filename.

 ## Screenshots